HydroModPy/HydroModPy/docs/source/user_guide/workflows/site_selection.rst

      - BRGM ``brgm_1m`` and ``brgm_50k`` already exist in the data package;
        BDLISA is a relevant later source when the question is hydrogeological units rather than geological formations.
-   * - DEM candidate generation
+   * - DEM-derived candidate modes
-     - The ``dem_area_target`` mode generates area-driven candidate outlets and caps the number of DEM delineations before final selection.
+     - The ``dem_area_target`` mode builds area-driven candidate outlets and caps the number of DEM delineations before final selection.
-     - A future network-aware generator could favor hydrologically meaningful outlets, reduce nested or near-duplicate basins, improve coastal behavior, and make large territories faster to review.
+     - A future network-aware builder could favor hydrologically meaningful outlets, reduce nested or near-duplicate basins, improve coastal behavior, and make large territories faster to review.